 Ready start saving money like nobody’s business?
 You can reduce your monthly expenses with these money saving tips — saving thousands over time.
 Plus, you can get the things you want without feeling deprived!

 (After all, you do NOT have to live like a monk that’s taken a vow of poverty in order to pay off debt.
 But you CAN cut things out of your budget that you’re not getting value from.)

 Why pay extra for stuff you’re not even enjoying, right?
 (Or sometimes not using at all.)
 You can also pay less for the things you DO enjoy and want to keep.
 There’s no reason to pay extra for stuff ever, no matter what your money situation.

 Fair warning: This post is chock full of money saving tips that you’ll want to come back to later.
 Pin it now so you have it handy, then start saving today with these simple-to-implement money saving tips :)

 Pick your potential savings targets

 Step one is to pick your potential savings targets.
 That means knowing what you’re spending money on right now, at least in general.

-Review this short list of easily-changeable recurring expenses and write down the ones that apply to you (even if you don’t think you’d ever want to get rid of them or that you’re already getting the best deal possible.)
+Review this short list of easy-to-change recurring expenses and write down the ones that apply to you.
+(Even if you don’t think you’d ever want to get rid of them or that you’re already getting the best deal possible.)